 The following pamphlets are now available to

-be downloaded in the Rich Text Format (RTF) and PDF format:
+be downloaded in the Rich Text Format (RTF) and/or PDF format:

 'My kind of nonviolence' contains the thoughts of fifteen people around Ireland on what nonviolence means to them.
 While very varied in their involvements, this shows a certain commonality of direction and orientation but no 'party line'.
 The fiften people are from varying parts of Ireland and some originally from elsewhere.
 They speak for themselves; Attracta Walsh, Edward Horgan, Iain Atack, Julitta Clancy, Kevin Cassidy, Máire Ní Bheaglaoich, Mairead Maguire, Miriam Turley, Mark Chapman, Peter Emerson, Rob Fairmichael, Roberta Bacic, Sean English,Serge vanden Berghe and Sylvia Thompson.

 Violence has obviously played a large role in Irish history

 but so has nonviolence; this pamphlet, with individual articles